TSA Says It Seized A Record Number Of Firearms At U.S. Airports Last Year

 Nationwide, TSA says it caught firearms at 278 airports.
 That includes, as NPR reported in July, a missile launcher found in a Texas man's luggage at the Baltimore/Washington International Thurgood Marshall Airport.

 Travelers at Hartsfield-Jackson Atlanta International Airport had the most guns seized: 323 firearms.
-That's nearly 100 more firearms than at the next closest airport.
+That's about 100 more firearms than at the next closest airport.

 That would be Dallas/Fort Worth International, with 217.
 Denver International came in with 140, George Bush Intercontinental in the Houston area had 138, and Phoenix Sky Harbor International had 132, according to TSA.